-If you enable the option Background spell checking, Presentations will continuously scan the entire document for spelling errors in the background.
-Incorrectly spelled words are indicated with wavy red underlines and can be corrected at any time by right-clicking on them.
-(For more information, see the "Background spell checking" section (beginning on page 230).)
+If you choose this option, Presentations will continuously scan the entire document for spelling errors in the background.
+Incorrectly spelled words are indicated with wavy red underlines and can be corrected at any time by right clicking on them.
+See section "Background spell checking" (page 224).